MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 pub fn add_output(&mut self, output: OutputVariables)
 ```

-!!! danger "Only MISO systems"
-    As of right now you must have only one output variable.
-The code will panic if you add more.
-This will change in the future.

 To add fuzzy rules you can use `add_rule` which accepts a `Rule` struct as an input

 ```rust